-365. No employee, including Reserve officers, shall work more than 16 hours 49 minutes within a 24-hour period.
+- 365. No employee, including Reserve officers, shall work more than 16 hours 49 minutes within a 24-hour period.
 (The 24-hour period begins the first time the employee reports for either regular duty or secondary employment allowing for a minimum of eight hours of rest within each 24-hour period.)
-These hours are cumulative and include normal scheduled work hours, overtime, off-duty secondary employment, and outside employment.

-366. Commissioned Reserve officers are allowed to register for and work secondary employment assignments through the Coordinating Office if they are full time active duty officers in good standing or Commissioned Reserve Officers on the Effective Date.
-The following further limitations and restrictions shall apply to all Reserve members, however:

-a) Plain clothes secondary employment coordinated through the Coordinating Office must be approved by the Superintendent or his designee prior to allowing any Reserve officer to work in plain clothes;

-b) Reserve officers shall not work secondary employment for their current employer or for anyone for whom they have worked full time during any period within two years of the Effective Date;

-c) Reserve officers shall not work secondary employment during the first year after graduation from the Reserve Police Academy;

-d) Reserve officers who volunteer a minimum of 36 hours in a calendar month are eligible to work a maximum of 28 hours in secondary employment during the following calendar month (e.g., a reserve officer who volunteers 36 hours in August would be eligible to work a maximum of 28 hours of secondary employment in September);
+These hours are cumulative and include normal scheduled work hours, overtime, off-duty secondary employment, and outside employment. - 366.
+Commissioned Reserve officers are allowed to register for and work secondary employment assignments through the Coordinating Office if they are full time active duty officers in good standing or Commissioned Reserve Officers on the Effective Date.
+The following further limitations and restrictions shall apply to all Reserve members, however: - a) Plain clothes secondary employment coordinated through the Coordinating Office must be approved by the Superintendent or his designee prior to allowing any Reserve officer to work in plain clothes; - b) Reserve officers shall not work secondary employment for their current employer or for anyone for whom they have worked full time during any period within two years of the Effective Date; - c) Reserve officers shall not work secondary employment during the first year after graduation from the Reserve Police Academy; - d) Reserve officers must have volunteered a minimum of 480 hours in the prior calendar year to be eligible to work secondary employment during the following calendar year.
+Officers who have met this requirement may work the same number of hours as a full-time, paid commissioned member of the NOPD.
+This requirement is waived for resigned or retired commissioned officers in their first year in the Reserve Division; - e) [Subparagraph stricken] - f) [Subparagraph stricken] - g) The Coordinating Office shall monitor annual authorization forms for reserve officers to ensure compliance with this agreement; and - h) Reserve officers shall follow all policies and procedures of NOPD, the NOPD Reserve Division and this Agreement while working secondary employment. - i) [Subparagraph stricken]

-e) Reserve officers who volunteer a minimum of 40 hours in a calendar month will be eligible to work a maximum of 32 hours of secondary employment during the following calendar month;

-f) [Subparagraph stricken]

-g) The Coordinating Office shall monitor monthly time reports for reserve officers to ensure compliance with this agreement; and h) Reserve officers shall follow all policies and procedures of NOPD, the NOPD Reserve Division and this Agreement while working secondary employment.

-i) [Subparagraph stricken]